Why I Am A 16-Year-Old Climate Activist

 On July 21st, 2018, young people are going to march in Washington, D.C. and all over the country for common sense climate change legislation immediately.
 A few days before the march, students will flood Capitol Hill to lobby and demand concrete action from our representatives.
 We will not relent until those demands are met.

-This mobilization is only the beginning.
-We mobilize to bring to the world’s attention how much climate change impacts my generation.
-We are centering youth and climate in the national conversation, and then taking that momentum to create real change.
+This mobilisation is only the beginning.
+We mobilise to bring to the world’s attention how much climate change impacts my generation.
+We are centring youth and climate in the national conversation, and then taking that momentum to create real change.
 Just like the students of Parkland, the youth of America cannot afford to wait any longer for adults to protect our right to the clean and safe environment.
 We’ve waited long enough, and so far no one has taken the action necessary to solve this defining issue.
-Generation Z has realized that we are the leaders we have been waiting for.
+Generation Z has realised that we are the leaders we have been waiting for.

 Jamie Margolin is a 16-year-old high school sophomore in Seattle and the founder of Zero Hour.
 Follow along @ThisIsZeroHour and click here to contribute to the Youth March.